 For the cranberry sauce, I used my slow cooker cranberry sauce recipe.
 The sauce can also be whipped up stove top too.
 I like to make a giant pot of sauce before the holidays even begin and freeze it, since it defrosts marvelously!
 This way there's one less side dish I have to make for Thanksgiving!
 Making this after Turkey Day?
 You're in luck!
 Just snag some sauce and make this as an appetizer for your next get together!
 Enjoy!

-It’s perfect for a party and because the leftovers will keep for several days in the fridge, you can squirrel some away to spread on your bagel or croissant the next morning!
+It’s perfect for a party and because the leftovers of this festive holiday cranberry dip will keep for several days in the fridge, you can squirrel some away to spread on your bagel or croissant the next morning!
 YES!
 It also makes an amazing sandwich spread, especially with a pile of Thanksgiving leftovers.

 Make it for friends.
 Make it for family.
 Make it for yo face!